scheperdion/Software-Product-Lines/README.md

    Chain of responsibility allows the server to be flexible in what features are used to preprocess messages.
    This can be used for authentication and other features in the future.

-Explain how the feature selection works from the user perspective.

-4. We use a file for the feature selection inspired by the apache example.
-The user can then specify the parameters once and doesn't have to think about them afterwards. (read-only?)